X

 Kate:

 What do you think about the idea of buying for cash flow only?
-I live in Adelaide and there are many areas within 60 – 90mins of Adelaide where you can buy quality character properties for less than $250,000.
-If only earning an average income, and planning to buy and hold for 15 – 20 years, do you think a larger portfolio of properties like this may be less risky than one or two closer to the CBD, which will have substantial holding costs?
+I live in Adelaide and there are many areas within 60-90 mins of Adelaide where you can buy quality character properties for less than $250,000.
+If only earning an average income, and planning to buy and hold for 15-20 years, do you think a larger portfolio of properties like this may be less risky than one or two closer to the CBD, which will have substantial holding costs?

 Hi.
 I am an avid listener to your podcasts and I started listening to them since 2015, but I have stopped for a year.
 I have recently bought another investment unit and have started listening to them again.
-I am currently at episode 51 and it is great because I can listen to them nonstop without having to wait for the next one to arrive in my podcast.
+I am currently at Episode 51 and it is great because I can listen to them nonstop without having to wait for the next one to arrive in my podcast.
 Great work, I really enjoy your shows.

 I have a question regarding Airbnb.
 I know it is not aligned with your property investing strategy and overall investing mantra.
 But recently, it has taken the property market by storm and there are many investors who are doing this to become positive cash flow.
-It is sort of the elephant in the room and there is a lot of talk about it out there, whether it is in high-rise holiday resort, or brick and mortar family homes.
+It is sort of the elephant in the room and there is a lot of talk about it out there, whether it is in high-rise holiday resorts, or brick and mortar family homes.
 People are doing it.
 I have recently bought an apartment (yes: high rise, high density, tourist destination, lifts and caretaker) and so far I am cash flow positive, after netting all costs including cleaning, rates and body corporate.
 I only manage the bookings of the apartment and outsource everything to a cleaner who doubles up as my meet-and-greet host.
 I also have insurances to cover those times when needed, and I do everything above board.

 096 | Building a Positively Geared Property Portfolio – Chat with Prue Muirhead, Property Investor of The Year (2010)

-Joining us on our first online recording today is Prue Muirhead!
-Prue is the co-founder of Muirhead Property Management, the 2010 Property Investor of the Year, teaches property investment and property management at TAFE Adelaide and an active investor with 18 positively geared properties under her belt.
-So in today’s episode, Bryce and Ben will be chatting with her about how she build her positively geared property portfolio and:
+Prue is the co-founder of Muirhead Property Management, 2010’s Property Investor of the Year, teaches property investment and property management at TAFE Adelaide, and is an active investor with 18 positively geared properties under her belt.

 • Understanding different risk profiles and property investing risks when building a portfolio